By Azar Khurshid, Director, Global Risk Management, Mizuho International

 The current challenges we face are establishing a target operating model that is fit for purpose of internal risk management as well as regulatory requirements.
 This is further complicated by the fact that we operate in multiple jurisdictions, each with their own established structures.
 FRTB requires a significant re-alignment in terms of how one quantifies the model quality and model risk (very specific measures for P&L attribution tests for IMA), alignment of pricing and risk models and data, as well as potential revision of desk structures and policies and procedures for banking book/trading book classification and operation of internal risk transfer desks.
 Further challenges come from trying to look at overlaps between different regulations and how best to seek synergies (IFRS-13 and RFET based classification, as well as managing the LIBOR replacement related changes within potentially similar time-scale).

-What for you are the benefits of attending a conference like the Model Risk Management Summit and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the Model Risk Management Summit and what have attendees learnt from your session?

 I see attending a conference like the Model Risk Management summit for everyone serious about learning about the most current and pertinent challenges that face this area and various approaches being adopted in meeting these challenges.
 It gives participants an opportunity to get a broader perspective of the industry trends as well as sharing ideas.